Tallow Balm Recipe (3-Ingredients!)

 Instructions

-• In a mixing bowl, combine the melted tallow, avocado oil, and essential oil.
+• In a mixing bowl, stir together the melted tallow, avocado oil, and essential oil.

 1 cup tallow, 1/4 cup avocado oil, 1/2 teaspoon skin-safe essential oil